mathewlowry/myhub-gpt/experiment 7.md

 I then asked it: "Please now reproduce your list of themes and related articles provided earlier, but with the following changes: reflect the connections in the above visualisation; and link the titles of the resources to their URLs, provided in the RSS feed."

-This gave me something interesting enough to publish separately.
+This gave me something interesting enough to consider publishing separately.
+However the transfer of this part of the conversation from ChatGPT via a markdown file in my vault through to GitHub and onto the web messed up the list a bit.
+As this problem is outside of ChatGPT the only way to fix it was to copy it below and edit it in my vault, which at least gave me an opportunity to examine it a little more closely.

+Combining the text and the visualisation gave me this: [[c-7-allnotes-themes-and-posts]]